Privacy policy

-Using personal data responsibly has a high priority at the Friedrich-Loeffler-Institut (FLI).
-We want users to know when the FLI collects and uses which data.
+Responsible handling of personal data is a high priority for the Friedrich-Loeffler-Institut (FLI).
+We want users to know which data is collected and used by the FLI and when.

-As an authority of the Federal Republic of Germany without legal capacity, the FLI operates a website at the domain www.fli.de where it informs the public of its activities and makes information easily available to the public.
+As an authority of the Federal Republic of Germany without legal capacity, the FLI operates a website under the domain www.fli.de on which it informs the public about its activities and provides low-threshold information to the public.

-We process personal data only to the extent necessary.
-Which data are needed and processed for what purposes and on what basis depends on the type of service you choose and for what purpose the data are needed.
+We only process personal data to the extent necessary.
+Which data is required and processed for which purposes and on what basis depends largely on the type of service you use and the purpose for which it is required.

-We have put technical and organizational safeguards in place to ensure that we and our external service providers comply with data protection law.
+We have taken technical and organizational measures to ensure that the data protection regulations are observed both by us and by our external service providers.

-The FLI processes personal data in compliance with the EU’s General Data Protection Regulation (2016/679) and the Federal Data Protection Act (BDSG).
+The processing of personal data at FLI is carried out in accordance with the European General Data Protection Regulation (EU GDPR) and the German Federal Data Protection Act (BDSG).

 1. General Information